apache/incubator-pegasus/README.md

 ##### Students: a distributed system learning platform where you can easily simplify, understand and manipulate a system.

-* progressive protocol development to align with the courses
+* configurable system complexity to learn step by step
  * single thread to multiple threads
  * synchronous and reliable messages to asynchronous and unreliable ones
 * easy test, debug, and monitoring for system understanding, as with the developers